noahspahn/qdl.js/README.md

 ## Linux instructions

-On Linux systems, the Qualcomm device in QDL mode is automatically bound to the kernel's qcserial driver, which needs to be unbound before we can access the device.
+On Linux systems, the Qualcomm device in QDL mode is automatically bound to the kernel's qcserial driver, which needs to be unbound before the browser can access the device.
+This doesn't appear to be necessary in other environments like Node.js and Bun.

 ```sh
 # List all devices currently bound to qcserial